+terms is specified, so that your ads only appear to consumers who search in your local area.
 Again, this geographic isolation will be important to control your budget and to make the program most effective.
 For the local terms, from a budget standpoint, you can either specify a local region or leave it unspecified.
 It is unlikely that someone outside your practice's geographic area would search using a geographic term focusing on your local area, unless he or she is specifically interested in finding a doctor in your practice area.
-Consequently, visitors to your website who locate the website using a local search term, but are not from your practice area, may have value for your practice, unlike visitors from root term searches who are not from your area.
+Consequently, visitors to your website who located the website using a local search term, but are not from your practice area, may have value for your practice, unlike visitors from root term searches who are not from your area.

-Together, the strategies described above - listings in prominent LASIK directories that target root search terms, PPC ads for both local and root search terms and SEO for local terms for your practice website - add up to a comprehensive Internet visibility strategy.
+Together, the strategies described above - listings in prominent plastic surgeon directories that target root search terms, PPC ads for both local and root search terms, and SEO for local terms for your practice website - add up to a comprehensive Internet visibility strategy.
 This strategy can be costly, but provides the most prominent visibility for your practice.